 Thank you for choosing For Women, PA for your healthcare.
 We want to be sure we are doing everything we can to serve you.
-Please take a moment and complete our Patient Satisfaction Survey.
-Responses are confidential.
-We use this location to respond to specific concerns or suggestions from survey responses.
-So check back here for our response or if you would like to speak to someone at the office about the concern we would be happy to take the time ot address in one on one.
+We have a suggestion box in the office for any immediate issues you may have.
+Please take a moment to complete our Patient Satisfaction Survey if you receive a request from our survey partner, Vizium, after having had an appointment.
+Responses are confidential unless you choose to be identified.
+We use this website location to respond to all specific concerns or suggestions.
+So check back here for our response or if you would like to speak to someone at the office about the concern, we would be happy to take the time to address it one-on-one.
 Thank you.

 Concern about Medicare

 Many patients have asked why we do not participate with Medicare.
 For Women, P.A. is not in network with Medicare health plans because of a practical difference in approach to gynecological health care management.
 Primarily, Medicare reimbursement would not allow Dr Motyka to spend adequate time with her patients.
 The reimbursement rates available would only allow her to spend 10 -15 minutes per visit.
 Dr. Motyka prefers to take between 25-60 minutes for the type of thorough comprehensive patient centered care she provides.

 Also Medicare does not allow for annual gyn visits.
 The plans offer a one time “Welcome to Medicare” visit, not annually.
 The plans cover a pap and breast exam once every two years, not annually.
 Our practice recommends an annual preventive visit every year and it is scheduled for 50 minutes.